How to Save $500 a Month with These Simple Frugal Habits

 6. Shopping & Miscellaneous: Everyday Savings (Estimated Monthly Savings: $50)

-I found sneaky ways to save $500 a month.
+I found sneaky ways to trim costs.
 Thrifting was my secret weapon.

 • Thrift Scores: I got a $5 vintage lamp worth $50.
 Thrift shops are great for clothes and decor.